SreenandaSai-Dasari/Automation_using_Python/README.md

 ⚙️ Run Queries: Execute complex queries across these platforms, making data retrieval more efficient.

-📊 Excel Automation: Automatically write the results to Excel, with custom functionality to format sheets, create pivot tables, and generate insightful charts.
+📊 Excel Automation: Automatically write the results to Excel, with custom functions to format sheets, create pivot tables, and generate insightful charts.

 💻 Complete Automation: This script serves as a third-party source-to-Excel report automation tool, ensuring that all reporting needs are met with precision and detail.